N33rdZ/Blog/_posts/2020-10-11-CyberTalentsArabRegionals2020.md

 but trying it on the login page using sqlmap i got a blind sqli
 ![](https://user-images.githubusercontent.com/25514920/95690574-16226280-0c19-11eb-8550-e9cb0db9c3b9.png)

-but the web server was going down after every 3 mins so and here i gaved up in the competition and they had released the full db file in the last 30 min but i was solving another challenge XD
+but the web server was going down every 3 mins so i gave up in the competition and they had released the full db file in the last 30 min but i was solving another challenge XD

 now let's get back to work